tiny kitchen space-saving struggles

 tiny kitchen

-One might mistake this as a kitchen island.
-Part of it is true and part is not.
-A kitchen island typically is expected to be a long countertop that can seat guests and family members while acting as kitchen storage too.
-The breakfast nook is just the base cabinets of the kitchen with enough overhang on the other side for maybe 2 people to sit.
-This is not only a great space-saving area in the kitchen but around the house as well.
+The breakfast nook is just the kitchen’s base cabinets with enough overhang on the other side for maybe 2 people to sit.
+This is not only a great space-saving area in the kitchen but also around the house.

 Oven not needed